 That phrase is a little vague and wishy-washy, but it works.
 Studying abroad is all about putting yourself out into the world, literally and figuratively.
-You will have to make new friends, meet new people, talk in a language that is not your own (sometimes), get put in situations that will really challenge you.
+You will have to make new friends, meet new people, talk in a language that is not your own (sometimes), and get put in situations that will really challenge you.
 Sounds scary?
 Well, I just described the rest of your life once you get out of college (maybe minus the language part).
 Why not start practicing your “getting out there” skills now?
 I’ve been here for almost two months and I am less and less afraid about talking to people, going to new places, and just doing things in general.
 I know that getting rid of those fears will help me in the long run.

 5. To learn more about yourself

 Going along with the putting yourself out there, you will also learn a lot about yourself during your time abroad.
-I was pretty confident that I knew myself before this trip–how I react to situations, how I deal with problems, whether or not I’m a morning person.
+I was pretty confident that I knew myself before this trip—how I react to situations, how I deal with problems, whether or not I’m a morning person.
 I’m still not a morning person, but I’m learning more about who I am without the comforts of home and the confidence boost I get being in a place where people actually know me.
 College is already in and of itself, but studying abroad is a whole new beast.
 I promise it will leave you better off, and all the situations when you get back home will seem so trivial because you’ve dealt with worse (I mean, dealing with anything in a different language is already a challenge) while abroad.
-Except maybe trying to graduate on time.

 6. Because now is the time